cityofships/i-love-compute/README.md

 - Port LuxMark 3 to Qt5.
 - Fix crashes on missing OpenCL platform.
 - Fix crashes on platform missing OpenCL devices.
-- Fix crashes on Opencl compilation errors.
+- Fix crashes on OpenCL compilation errors.
 - Fix for a division by zero that breaks ROCm and Clover when using `-cl-fast-relaxed-math`.
 - Fix urls to [luxcorerender.org](https://luxcorerender.org).
 - Print log to `stderr`, not only within the application.